 Apple Classroom is a required iPad app that helps teachers guide learning, share work and manage student devices.
-Students must download this app to their iPads.
+Students must allow teacher connections on their iPads.
 Via this app, teachers can launch a specific app, website, picture file or textbook page, as well as send and receive documents.
 Teachers can also see which apps students are working in, mute student devices and view an iPad screen.
-Teachers can only view what is on the student screen at the time the teacher is viewing their iPad; they are unable to view the content of the iPad.
+Teachers can only view what is on the student screen while selected; they are unable to view the content of the iPad.